department-of-veterans-affairs/next-build/READMEs/testing.md

 After the run the JSON output from the test run is uploaded into a file with the segment name included, e.g. `segment-${{ matrix.shardIndex }}.json`.

+To deal with an issue where pages were redirecting when Axe was trying to scan them, we added a `try/catch` to log those to a separate `failed-pages-segment-${{ matrix.shardIndex }}.json` report.

-Then the `merge-reports` job waits for all the runners to finish before concatenating the results and making sure the final JSON output is valid.
+Then the `merge-reports` job waits for all the runners to finish before concatenating the results of both reports and making sure the final JSON output is valid.

 In the future, the report will be uploaded and sent to who needs it, but for now you can download it from GitHub on the Actions summary view for the a11y